workshopbutler/developer-portal/docs/wordpress/shortcodes/schedule-template.md

     This shortcode works only for [Tiles](https://support.workshopbutler.com/articles/configuring-the-wordpress-plugin/) layout of the schedule

-Represents an event's details (location and dates)
+Represents an event's details (location, dates and trainers)

 ## wsb_schedule_register